 Each type of warehouse storage system has distinct advantages.
 Shippers should know what they are so they can better understand the options available to them.

-Pallet racking is one system that 3PL warehouses use to increase their storage space.
+Pallet racking is one system that 3PL retail shipping warehouses use to increase their storage space.
 Most shipments of freight are palletized when they arrive at a facility.
 Therefore, racking pallets is a convenient warehouse storage system that many providers take advantage of.

 This storage system works by placing standard selective rack systems into multiple horizontal rows.
 Each rack has multiple levels where two pallets can be stored.
 There are a few variations of pallet racking the 3PLs will utilize.